trueagi-io/hyperon-experimental/README.md

 # Running Python and MeTTa examples from command line

-In order to run examples you need adding Python libraries into the `PYTHONPATH` after compilation:
+In order to run examples you need to add Python libraries into the `PYTHONPATH` after compilation:
 ```
 cd build